TankLabTJU/INFless/scripts/README.md

 Throughput Efficiency: 0.001874
 ```

-The result shows that `INFless` achieves >2x higher throughput than BATCH as in Figure 11 (0.00187v.s.
+The result shows that `INFless` achieves >2x higher throughput than BATCH as in Figure 11 (0.00187 v.s.
 0.00082).